MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivables/sb-billing-features.md

 | Table| 	D002 |	ITEM28 |D005|	IG2|
 | Table| 	D003 |	ITEM29 |D006|	IG3|

-A sales order with items are from the **Item Setup** page are created for customer US-001.
-When creating the sales order, you can open the **Support and renewal process** page and specify the **End user account** and specify any other information for the renewal item.
+A sales order with items from the **Item setup** page are created for customer US-001.
+When creating the sales order, open the **Support and renewal process** page and specify the **End user account** and any other information for the renewal item.

 When the invoice for the transaction is created and posted, different billing schedules are created for the customer-end user and item group combination.
-More than one line in the same sales order can be assigned to the same billing schedule.
+More than one line on the same sales order can be assigned to the same billing schedule.

 | Sales order # | Customer|End user account | Main item | Support item |Renewal item| Billing schedule number|
 | :------------- |:-------------:| :-------------| :-------------| :-------------| :-------------|:-------------|